 Of course, we also all love their games.
-Well, I at least love all their games.
+Well, I at least like all their games.
 The Pokémon series has survived through the years by changing very little of the core gameplay.
 The gameplay in Sun and Moon is a lot more refined then let’s say Red and Blue.
 But the essentials are still the same.
 You encounter Pokémon in tall grass, you fight Pokémon, and you capture Pokémon with Poké Balls.

 With so little difference between the games, which ones can we say are the best?